Engine-Codes - Generic - P0A86

 • 14 Volt Power Module Current Sensor circuit poor electrical connection

-|How to Fix the P0A86 Code?
+How to Fix the DTC P0A86?

-Start by checking the "Possible Causes" listed above.
+Check the 'Possible Causes' listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector pins.

-|What is the Cost to Diagnose the Code P0A86?
+What is the Cost to Diagnose the Code?

 Labor: 1.0

-|What are Code P0A86 Possible Symptoms?
+What are Code Possible Symptoms?

 • Engine Light ON (or Service Engine Soon Warning Light)

-|What Does the P0A86 Code Mean?
+What Does the P0A86 Code Mean?

 The Engine Control Module (ECM) monitors the 14 Volt Power Module Current Sensor.
 The ECM sets the OBDII code when the 14 Volt Power Module Current Sensor is not to factory specifications.